American Cooperative School of La Paz: History

 The "golden age" of the school was in the 1960s during President John F. Kennedy's "Alliance for Progress" program when large amounts of United States foreign aid were allocated to Bolivia for the purpose of building road networks. improving public health, and improving the Bolivian military.
 During this period approximately 80% of the students enrolled at the school were Americans (children of diplomats, military personnel and ex patriate businessmen), with the balance being children of international diplomats and well-to-do Bolivians.
 In the 21st century, the demographics of the school have changed substantially, with the overwhelming majority of the students being from affluent Bolivian families who desire their children to receive a United States primary and secondary school education.

 Through the years, the school has welcomed some illustrious visitors.
 In 1969 (after his historic walk on the moon), astronaut Neil Armstrong visited the school during his second visit to Bolivia, which also included stops at the Salar de Uyuni, Valle de la Luna, and the Universidad Mayor de San Andres observatory at Chacaltaya glacier.
-In December 1996, first lady Hillary Rodham Clinton visited the school community during her participation in the 6th Summit of the First Ladies of the Americas, hosted by Bolivia.
-During this visit, first lady Hillary Clinton was gifted a bouqet of roses by 8-year-old second grader Emily Georgette Sfeir (captured in a photograph), which she had hand-picked from her mother's rose garden.
+On December 3, 1996, first lady Hillary Rodham Clinton visited the school community during her participation in the 6th Summit of the First Ladies of the Americas, hosted by Bolivia.
+During this visit, first lady Hillary Clinton was gifted a bouquet of roses by 8-year-old second grader, which she had hand-picked from her mother's rose garden.
 On August 8, 2014, Jaime Laredo and the Orchestra of Fundacion Bolivia Clasica gave a concert performance at the Michael Donahue Theater at the school.

-Graduates and former students of the school have gone on to university studies at Harvard, Yale, Princeton, Stanford, MIT, West Point, and other centers of academic excellence.
+Graduates and former students of the school have gone on to university studies at America's Top Colleges, including Harvard, Yale, Princeton, Stanford, MIT, West Point, and other centers of academic excellence.